 Stabilised Gravel Rafts: Mitigating Seismic Liquefaction Damage to Buildings

 Mechanically stabilised gravel rafts have been proven to limit differential settlement during seismic events, when liquefaction could otherwise lead to high levels of damage to buildings.
-As well as removing the need to completely demolite and replace compromised buildings, gravel rafts are also a crucial measure to reduce the threat that catastrophic soil liquefaction can present to human life.
+As well as removing the need to completely demolish and replace compromised buildings, gravel rafts are also a crucial measure to reduce the threat that catastrophic soil liquefaction can present to human life.

 In this guide, specialist geotechnical engineer, Andrews Lees, offers an in-depth look at the role that gravel rafts can play in mitigating building damage from seismic liquefaction.
 Read on to discover how design engineers can use deep or shallow foundation techniques when constructing on liquefiable ground – plus the real-world validation that supports the use of geogrid-stabilised gravel rafts.

-When a loosely packed, water-saturated soil is shaken during an earthquake, it rapidly loses strength and behaves like a liquid.
+When loosely packed, water-saturated soil is shaken during an earthquake, it rapidly loses strength and behaves like a liquid.
 Any buildings on the surface will settle into the liquefied soil.
 These settlements will not be uniform, resulting in expensive structural damage.
 See our guide to soil liquefaction to discover more.

 How to mitigate damage to buildings